 I picked it up at the ABF freight terminal this afternoon.
 No damage to the box.
 I found out that a friend of mine is the loading dock foreman there so he helped me get this BIG box onto the trailer (it just fit on the 5×10 U-Haul trailer).
 The only problem is that I had no way to unload it at the house other than to open it and remove all the parts.
 On perhaps the most windy day of the year I had packing paper flying everywhere.

 Now the canopy and the back window plexi-glass are safely upstairs in the house where it is reasonably warm.
 The rest of the stuff is downstairs ready to be inventoried.
-The shipping container ended it’s life at the county dump.

 There were a few things on back order, but now I will be able to continue building for awhile.